heavencandle/kubig_ML/README.md

 # Machine Learning

 ## #1.
 Machine Learning Basics
-### What is Machine Laerning
+### What is Machine Learnning
+1. Machine Learning
-1. Machine Learning: 1) field of study that gives computers the ability to learn without being explicitly programmed.
+  field of study that gives computers the ability to learn without being explicitly programmed.
-                     2) A coputer program i said to learn from experience E with respect to some task T and some performance measure P, if it performance on T, as measured by P, improves with experience E.
+  A coputer program i said to learn from experience E with respect to some task T and some performance measure P, if it performance on T, as measured by P, improves with experience E.

 2. Machine Learning is great for:
   1)Problems for which exiting solutions require a lot of hand-tuning or long lists of rules